orthecreedence/carrier/README.md

 - `body` - A string or byte array to send as the HTTP body.
 If present, will set the "Content-Length" header automatically in the request.
 - `store-body` - If T, will store the entire HTTP response body and finish the returned promise with it once complete.
+If this is left `nil`, then the first value of the finished promise will be `nil`.
 - `header-callback` - A function that is called once the headers from the *response* are fully parsed.
 The only argument is a hash table of headers.
 ```lisp